ArthurAndGuitar/ArthurAndGuitar.github.io/README.md

 - The console will prompt you with a few questions.

-> What will be the title of this web site?
+What will be the title of this web site?
- - Reply with: [Enter the name of your website]
+	> Reply with: [Enter the name of your website]

-> Who will be the author of this web site?
+Who will be the author of this web site?
-  -  Reply with: Martin McLaren
+	> Reply with: Martin McLaren

-> What will be the default language of this web site?
+What will be the default language of this web site?
 	> Leave default or reply with:[en]

-> Do you want to specify a URL prefix? e.g., https://example.com   (Y/n)
+Do you want to specify a URL prefix? e.g., https://example.com   (Y/n)
-	reply with: y
+	> Reply with: y

-> What is your URL prefix? (see above example; no trailing slash)
+What is your URL prefix? (see above example; no trailing slash)
-   - Reply with: [insert your username].github.io
+	> Reply with: [insert your username].github.io

-> Do you want to enable article pagination?
+Do you want to enable article pagination?
 (Y/n)
- - Reply with no.
+	> Reply with no.

 > What is your time zone?
 [Europe/Rome]
-> - Reply with: America/Winnipeg
+	> Reply with: America/Winnipeg

 > Do you want to generate a tasks.py/Makefile to automate generation and publishing?
 (Y/n)
 	> Reply with: y

 Answer the next 5 questions with until: